ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/prereqs/CLI_Intro/command-line-intro.md

 Linux remembers everything you've done (at least in the current shell session), which allows you to pull steps from your history, potentially modify them, and redo them.
 This can obviously save a lot of time and typing.

-The 'head' and 'tail' commands view the first 10 (by default) lines of a file and last 10 lines of a file (type 'man head' or 'man tail' to consult their manuals).
+The 'head' command views the first 10 (by default) lines of a file.
+The 'tail' commands views the last 10 (by default) lines of a file.
+Type 'man head' or 'man tail' to consult their manuals.
     <up arrow>  # last command
     <up>  # next-to-last command
     <down>  # last command, again